Our commitments – Modern Slavery Act Transparency Statement

 Introduction

-OCBC’s stated Purpose is to help individuals and businesses across communities achieve their aspirations by providing innovative financial services that meet their needs.
-Our set of corporate Values– Lasting Value, Integrity, Forward-looking, Respect, and Responsibility – define the ethos and culture of our organisation, promote a common desired behaviour in the way we engage one another and our stakeholders, as well as guide us in achieving our Purpose.
+OCBC’s stated Purpose is to enable people and communities to realise their aspirations.
+Our set of corporate Values – Lasting Value, Integrity, Forward-looking, Respect, and Responsibility – define the ethos and culture of our organisation, promote a common desired behaviour in the way we engage one another and our stakeholders, as well as guide us in achieving our Purpose.
+Finally, our Ambition provides us with a collective target that we aspire towards – to become Asia’s leading financial services partner for a sustainable future.

-Our approach to human rights is integral to and embedded within our Purpose and Values.
-Our ‘Integrity’ value, for example, exhorts holding ourselves to the highest ethical standards; the ‘Respect’ value requires the treatment of all stakeholders with respect and humility.
+Our approach to human rights is integral to and embedded within our Purpose, Values and Ambition, and all our actions, decisions and behaviour are undertaken with them in mind.
+Our ‘Integrity’ value, for example, exhorts holding ourselves to the highest ethical standards, and our ‘Respect’ value requires the treatment of all stakeholders with empathy and humility.

 OCBC’s structure, operations, and supply chains